Post-perihelion Coma Composition of the Interstellar Comet 3I/ATLAS from Optical Spectroscopy: Results and Analysis

-For each epoch, we run the MCMC sampling twice.
+For each epoch, we run the sampling twice.
 The first run provides an initial fit to the spectra, from which we adopt the best-fit stretch factor $s$ to refine the wavelength solution at $\lambda < 3650\,{\rm\AA}$.
-We then repeat the flux calibration using the corrected wavelength solution (see Appendix~\ref{sec:app}).
-The MCMC sampling is subsequently performed on the recalibrated spectra to derive the final column densities $N_{\rm Fe\,I}$ and $N_{\rm Ni\,I}$, which we convert to production rates ($Q_{\rm Fe\,I}$ and $Q_{\rm Ni\,I}$) using Haser's coma density model \citep[see][]{Manfroid:2021}.
+We then repeat the flux calibration using the corrected wavelength solution (see Appendix~\ref{app:data}).
+The MCMC sampling is subsequently performed on the recalibrated spectra to derive the final column densities $N_{\rm Fe\,I}$ and $N_{\rm Ni\,I}$, which we convert to production rates ($Q_{\rm Fe\,I}$ and $Q_{\rm Ni\,I}$) using the Haser model adopted by \citet{Bromley:2021} and the same $v_{\rm exp}$ as for the daughter molecules.
 The resulting $Q_{\rm Fe\,I}$, $Q_{\rm Ni\,I}$, and the $Q_{\rm Ni\,I}/Q_{\rm Fe\,I}$ ratio are listed in Table~\ref{tab:prodrate} on a logarithmic scale.
 Due to the high noise level relative to the weakening emission, $Q_{\rm Fe\,I}$ could not be reliably constrained for the epochs of December 26, January 11, and 20.